AdobeDocs/advertising.en/help/dsp/audiences/universal-ids.md

 * A [!DNL RampID] can be upgraded to a new value.
 If [!DNL LiveRamp] doesn't recognize an email ID or can't map it to an existing [!DNL RampID] in its database, then it assigns a new [!DNL RampID] to the email ID.
 In the future, when they can map the email ID to another [!DNL RampID] or can gather more information about the same email ID, they upgrade the [!DNL RampID] to a new value. [!DNL LiveRamp] refers to this action as upgrading from a "derived" [!DNL RampID] to a "maintained" [!DNL RampID].
 However, DSP doesn't get mappings between derived and maintained [!DNL RampIDs] and therefore can't remove the previous version of the RampID from the DSP segment.
 In this case, the segment count can be more than the profile count.

   Example: A user logs in to the [!DNL Adobe] website and visit the Photoshop page.
 If [!DNL LiveRamp] doesn't have any existing information about the email ID, then they assign it a derived [!DNL RampID], say D123.
 Fifteen days later, the user visits the same page, but [!DNL LiveRamp] has upgraded the [!DNL RampID] during those 15 days and has reassigned the [!DNL RampID] to M123.
 Even though the customer data platform's segment "Photoshop Enthusiast" has only one email ID for the user, the DSP segment has two RampIDs: D123 and M123.

+## Troubleshooting

+If you're not seeing user counts, or your audience sizes are low, then check the following:

+* If you use [!DNL Flashtalking] or [!DNL Google Campaign Manager 360] ads, then make sure that your ads' clickthrough URLs are appended with the correct macros.
+See the macros for [[!DNL Flashtalking] ads](/help/integrations/analytics/macros-flashtalking.md) and [[!DNL Google Campaign Manager 360] ads](/help/integrations/analytics/macros-google-campaign-manager.md).

+* Make sure that the correct, universal ID partner-specific code is implemented on your website to match on-site events and ad exposures.
+Work with your [!DNL LiveRamp] or [!DNL ID5] representative as needed.

+* (For [!DNL RampIDs] and [!DNL UID 2.0] IDs) Make sure that your [DSP data source is configured correctly](/help/dsp/audiences/sources/source-settings.md), and that user counts are populated for the generated audience segments.

+* If your reach is less than you expect, check that the audience segment logic isn't too granular.

+If you can't resolve the issue, then contact your Adobe Account Team.

 >[!MORELIKETHIS]
 >